-A lifer hearing is a hearing conducted by the California Board of Parole Hearings to determine whether an inmate sentenced to an indeterminate term (such as life with the possibility of parole) is suitable for parole.
-Inmates are entitled to representation by an attorney at the hearing, and the prosecutors and victims from the commitment offense are entitled to be present and to be heard.
+A lifer hearing is conducted by the California Board of Parole Hearings (BPH) to decide whether an inmate sentenced to an indeterminate term (such as “life with the possibility of parole” or “20 years to life”) is suitable for parole.

-Factors the BPH will consider when determining whether an inmate is eligible for parole include:
+Factors the BPH considers when determining whether to grant parole include:

 - agreeing to live in designated county limits,